abhishek-anand/security-guide-for-developers/what-can-go-wrong.md

 ![Top 50 products by disclosed vulnerabilites](cves.png)

 **Human Factor in Security**
 An important but mostly overlooked aspect of security design and flaws is social engineering attacks.
 Human interaction is an important aspect of software and is often misused in various non-technical ways to gain illegal access to systems.
 For example, the hacker who called Verizon to get a new SIM to hack the activist's account probably did not write a single line of code to break 2 factor authentication.
 A huge population around the world, mainly in developing countries are having their first internet experience right now.
 Without the right set of information, it would be fairly easy to engineer an attack that would appear legitimate to them and then convince them in exposing their personal information, passwords and payment details.
 For example a link like https://google.com/amp/gmail-login.website will redirect to gmail-login.website which can be a valid hackers website with Gmail like login page thanks to new TLDs or domain extensions like .website coming up.
 This is happening at an alarming rate right now.
-For example, if the dating app in our earlier example has not set their DNS settings for email properly (specifically SPF header, DMARC and DKIM), it would be fairly easy to send a mail appearing to come from their domain and email address and then exploit their users into revealing personal data.
+If the dating app in our earlier example has not set their DNS settings for email properly (specifically SPF header, DMARC and DKIM), it would be fairly easy to send a mail appearing to come from their domain and email address and then exploit their users into revealing personal data.
 DNS settings are explained in detail in Chapter 12.

 A common way to exploit users is to place clickbaity advertisements on porn websites inviting a click which then either asks for personal information and payment details or leads to a malware install.
 A malware is a small piece of executable that is mostly controlled remotely and performs certain set of instructions like deleting files on the users system, stealing user passwords or can be used to attack other websites and systems in tandem with other malwares installed on various other systems, collectively called as a botnet.